 A key part of creating a diverse community within the office is hiring for culture adds, not culture fits.
 The cultural add recruiting model means identifying candidates who share and embody your core values and who offer a unique perspective.
-You want to continue to grow and develop your culture and company, so look for candidates who will productively add to your team, not necessarily fit into a mold.
+You want to continue to grow and develop your work culture and company, so look for candidates who will productively add to your team, not necessarily fit into a mold.

 Creating a positive work culture where everyone feels valued, welcomed and respected is vital to an organization’s success.
 Be sure to take your employee’s feedback into account and lean on them to help cultivate a great work experience.
-Remember, if you ever find yourself facing a negative organizational culture, don’t panic: there are five simple steps to changing company culture.

 Dawn Kawamoto contributed to this story.